stamourv/recipes/roasted-vegetables.md

 * Roast for ~25 minutes, until some of the edges are crispy and the pieces are tender.

-## Notes

-* Goes well with cole slaw or roasted vegetables, and some nice bread or potatoes.
-For whatever reason, I don't tend to eat it as a sandwich.

 ## Variants

 * Other vegetables could work too.
 Other hardy ones like squash would